wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Upgrade Notice ==
+= 4.3.1 =
-= 4.3.0 =
+Checked compatibility with WP 3.8 and TwentyFourteen theme, translation updates, defaults for new installations = 4.3.0 =
 Contact form is now filtered for spam when the Akismet plugin is present.
 [Learn more](http://www.megnicholas.co.uk/articles/contact-form-plugin-can-detect-spam/ "Learn More").